antononcube/RakuForPrediction-blog/Articles/Doomsday-clock-parsing-and-plotting-work.md

         - (Instead of using a page from BAS.)

-    - We show how timeline data from that Wikipedia page can be processed with "standard" Wolfram Language (WL) functions and with LLMs.
+    - We show how timeline data from that Wikipedia page can be processed with LLMs.

     - The result plot shows the evolution of the minutes to midnight.